Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the biggest buying mistake?

-Skipping delivery measurements and turn geometry, especially in stairwells and tight hallways.
+Skipping delivery measurements and turn geometry, especially when stairs, landings, or tight hallways are involved.

 Previous post